ogradyc01/GoldenCheetah/UG_Glossary.md

 `TSB` : Training Stress Balance®.
 It’s the result of subtracting today’s Acute Training Load (“fatigue”) from today’s Chronic Training Load (“fitness”).
 In general terms, if it's negative,  you're fatigued, and if it's positive you're fresh.
 It relates to your form or freshness.

 `TRIMP`: Training Impulse.
 A method to quantify training load.
 It takes into consideration the intensity of exercise as calculated by the heart rate (HR) and the duration of exercise (Strava's Suffer Score is a modified TRIMP score).

-`P-max` : maximal power over one full rotation of the cranks.

 `Endurance index` : the ratio of W' to CP.